Search This Blog

 View all my reviews

-Full Disclosure: I received an Advanced Reader's Copy of Run by Blake Crouch from Ballantine Books via NetGalley.
-This book was first published in 2011.
-It is out again now!
+Full Disclosure: I received an Advanced Reader's Copy of The Road to Tender Hearts: A Novel by Annie Hartnett from Ballantine Books via NetGalley.
+This book is expected to be published on April 29, 2025.

 View all my reviews